embeddedmz/ftpclient-cpp/README.md

 cout << ResFileInfo.tFileMTime << endl; // file mtime (epoch) of "/info.txt"
 ```

-Always check that the methods above returns true, otherwise, that means that  the request wasn't properly
+Always check that the methods above return true, otherwise, that means that  the request wasn't properly
 executed.

 Finally cleanup can be done automatically if the object goes out of scope.
 If the log printing is enabled,